donejs/donejs/docs/guide.md

 </html>
 ```

-The messages component (with the tag `chat-messages`) will be a little more complex which is why we generate it using the [modlet file naming pattern]():
+The messages component (with the tag `chat-messages`) will be a little more complex which is why we generate it into several files according to the modlet pattern.

 ```
 donejs generate component messages chat-messages